N7XSD/xsdPatrol/README.md

 Next generation of software to support SCS Patrol.

-As of September 2025, Patrol volunteers use multiple applications and spreadsheets for their work.
-These modules will, in time, replace existing applications.
+As of September 2025, Patrol volunteers use multiple applications and spreadsheets for their work.  xsdPatrol modules will, in time, replace existing applications.
 Priorities
 1. Automate paper processes.
 1. Replace spreadsheets with Python applications.